Paper marbling: History in East Asia

 Two pages of waka poems by Ōshikōchi Mitsune (859?–925?).
 20 cm height, 32 cm wide.
 Silver, Gold, Color, and ink on (suminagashi) paper.
 From a copy of the (Sanjurokunin Kashu) or "Thirty-Six Immortal Poets" kept in the Hongan-ji Temple, Kyoto.
 This multi-volume manuscript, which contains the oldest examples of marbled paper known today, was presented to the Emperor Shirakawa on his sixtieth birthday in 1112 CE (Narita, 14 and Chambers, 13–16).

 An intriguing reference which some think may be a form of marbling is found in a compilation completed in 986 CE entitled Four Treasures of the Scholar's Study (文房四譜; Wén Fáng Sì Pǔ) or edited by the 10th century scholar-official Su Yijian (958–996 CE).
 This compilation contains information on inkstick, inkstone, ink brush, and paper in China, which are collectively called the four treasures of the study.
 The text mentions a kind of decorative paper called liúshā jiān (流沙箋) meaning 'drifting-sand' or 'flowing-sand notepaper' that was made in what is now the region of Sichuan (Su 4: 7a–8a).

 This paper was made by dragging a piece of paper through a fermented flour paste mixed with various colors, creating a free and irregular design.
 A second type was made with a paste prepared from honey locust pods, mixed with croton oil, and thinned with water.
 Presumably, both black and colored inks were employed.
 Ginger, possibly in the form of an oil or extract, was used to disperse the colors, or “scatter” them, according to the interpretation given by T.H.
 Tsien.
 The colors were said to gather together when a hair-brush was beaten over the design, as dandruff particles was applied to the design by beating a hairbrush over top.
 The finished designs, which were thought to resemble human figures, clouds, or flying birds, were then transferred to the surface of a sheet of paper.
 An example of paper decorated with floating ink has never been found in China.
 Whether or not the above methods employed floating colors remains to be determined (Tsien 94–5).

 Su Yijian was an Imperial scholar-official and served as the chief of the Hanlin Academy from about 985–993 CE.
 He compiled the work from a wide variety of earlier sources and was familiar with the subject, given his profession.
-Yet it is important to note that it is uncertain how personally acquainted he was with the various methods for making decorative papers that he compiled.
+It is uncertain how personally acquainted he was with the various methods for making decorative papers that he compiled.
 He most likely reported information given to him, without having a full understanding of the methods used.
 His original sources may have predated him by several centuries.
 Not only is it necessary to identify the original source to attribute a firm date for the information, but also the account remains uncorroborated due to a lack of any surviving physical evidence of marbling in Chinese manuscripts.